xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 <a id="2.3"></a>2.3 [10220](https://support.onefact.net/issues/10220) Support UDTs based on EDTs in MC-3020
 <a id="2.4"></a>2.4 [10221](https://support.onefact.net/issues/10221) Analyze UDT range enforcement.
 <a id="2.5"></a>2.5 [implementation note](https://github.com/xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md) Ranges of data types
+<a id="2.6"></a>2.6 [Date and Darwen](http://www.thethirdmanifesto.com/) The Third Manifesto

 ### 3. Background

-The reader should first be familiar with the analysis note [2.2] and implementation note [2.5] for issue 5005 [2.1].
+The reader should first be familiar with the analysis note [2.2] and the implementation note [2.5] for issue 5005 [2.1].

-To scope issue 5005 [2.1], enforcement of range constraints was deferred until after analysis had been performed.
-Constraining types with ranges has been experimented and deployed in isolated situations in the xtUML Community.
-This work has raised awareness of the depth and subtlety of the capability.
-Varying strategies exist for range enforcement.
+To reduce the scope of issue 5005 [2.1], enforcement of range constraints was deferred until after an analysis had been performed.
+Constraining types with ranges has been experimented with and implemented in isolated cases in the xtUML Community.
+This work has raised awareness of the value of the capability as well as the depth and subtlety of its implementation.
+The assignment of types must be examined, and varying strategies exist for range enforcement.
 It is challenging to check ranges often enough but not too often.
 It is easy to duplicate range checks.
 Alternatives must be examined.

 This note provides an analysis of range enforcement in Verifier and model compilers.
 The note identifies and recommends one enforcement strategy that is reasonable in the context of the architectures of Verifier and MC-3020.

+Even though actual enforcement occurs in the model compilers and in Verifier, the editor itself has significant responsibility in the support of types constrained by ranges.
+It is the editor, and the parser in particular, that assigns types to values in statements and expressions in the action language.
+In one sense, the Verifier and model compilers have the "easy" task of enforcing the type rules established by the editor/parser.

+It is noted that this work requires a small step in the direction of a more sophisticated Model of Type and Type System deployment.
+Date and Darwen [2.6] should inform this work even if they do not prescribe the specifics.
+Concepts such as hierarchy, assignability, convertibility, operability, casting, promotion and demotion should be considered.

+It is also noted that ranges are one of several flavors of constraint;
+other forms of constraint exist.
+A general purpose solution for subsetting types is desirable.

 ### 4. Requirements